 The Real Emancipation Proclamation

-Even Lincoln’s Emancipation Proclamation, which came just months after his letter to Greeley, is not the abolitionist-inspired decree it is proclaimed to be.
-The Proclamation purported to free slaves, but it did so only where the Confederate army was in control, which meant that it was essentially unenforceable.
-It specifically exempted border states and the parts of the South that were under Union control, leading Hummel to conclude that “The only slaves covered (in the Proclamation) were the ones beyond the reach of Union authority.”
+Even Lincoln’s Emancipation Proclamation, which came just months after his letter to Greeley, is not the abolitionist-inspired decree it is proclaimed to be, despite the fact that Lincoln himself seemed to be progressing toward viewing the end of slavery as a goal of the war.
+Even so, the Proclamation purported to free slaves, but did so only where the Confederate army was in control, which meant that it was essentially unenforceable.
+It specifically exempted border states and the parts of the South that were under Union control, leading Hummel to conclude that “The only slaves covered [in the Proclamation] were the ones beyond the reach of Union authority.”

 As the end of the war drew near, both sides began to look for a negotiated peace.
 In early February, 1865, representatives from the Union and the Confederacy met to talk about an end to the war.
 Even at this late date, Lincoln appeared willing to compromise on slavery.
 Hummel writes,